Feeling good about move back to outfield, Betts homers for Dodgers in return from injured list

 Monday night’s game against the Brewers marked Betts’ 917th career start in right field.
 He's made 98 at second base and 73 at shortstop.
 All his starts at shortstop and the majority of his starts at second base came over the last two seasons.

-“I do believe that I can be a good shortstop, but I know there’s a couple of guys in our clubhouse who are very, very good at it — Gold Glove winners,” Betts said.
+“I do believe that I can be a good shortstop, but I know there’s a couple of guys in our clubhouse who are very, very good at it — Gold Glove winners,” Betts said before the game.
 “They need to take care of that.
 I feel like what’s best for me and the team is to go out and play right.”

 Miguel Rojas, who came off the injured list last week, hasn’t won a Gold Glove but was a finalist for the award in 2020 and 2022 while playing shortstop for the Miami Marlins.
 The Dodgers also have Nick Ahmed, a Gold Glove shortstop with the Arizona Diamondbacks in 2018 and 2019.